-How To Make Your Home More Spacious For Your Cat?
+How To Make Your Home Feel Bigger And More Spacious For Your Cat Or Kitten

 Living in small house or apartment can be hard enough without having to worry about the lack of space when you have a domestic pet.

 Some cat breeds are actually suitable for small apartments.
-But that doesn’t mean that they like narrow enclosures.
+But that doesn’t mean that they like narrow enclosures all the time.
 Felines kept strictly indoors are deprived of the joys of exploring the vast outdoor world.
 And that deprivation only becomes worse when your indoor kitty is residing in a small home.

 Fortunately, there are some ways to cope with the confinements of a small house or apartment.
 You can make your home more spacious for your cat even on a tight budget.
 The three basic ways to do it are to invest in cat furniture or to take advantage of your home’s vertical or horizontal spaces.
 Of course, if you own a notoriously large furball like the Maine Coon, you might need to move some furniture around.
 But even these gigantic creatures don’t need an entire empty room just for themselves.

 Here’s how to make your home more spacious for your cat.

 Make Your Home Feel Bigger By Taking Advantage Of Vertical Space